kfan1/boiler_plate/README.md

 # Boiler Plate
-Boiler plate for React/Redux App with Express and Bootstrap
+Boiler plate for React/Redux App with Express and Bootstrap and Bcrypt